paul-rs/amaas-core-sdk-js/README.md

 ### core.AMaaSModel
 Class representing a AMaaSModel.
-This is the Base Class for almost every other class
+This is the base class for almost every other class.

 **Kind**: static class of <code>[core](#module_core)</code>
 <a name="new_module_core.AMaaSModel_new"></a>